adrish-mage/adrish-mage/README.md

 <img width="100%" alt="header" src="https://github.com/user-attachments/assets/a852d924-649b-4f62-aac0-f8b6a2f20d3e" />

 # ABOUT ME
 I'm a second-year IT undergrad at the University of Calcutta, working across the MERN stack.
 I'm an active **CNCF contributor**, shipping fixes into Apicurio Registry and Jaeger UI.
-I prefer building things end-to-end — developing real features instead of half-finished demos.
+I prefer building things end-to-end — developing real features instead of half-finished tools.
 I enjoy turning ideas into production-ready applications, iterating quickly, and contributing to open-source projects that matter.

 ---